appscode-cloud/docs/docs/platform/api/billing-dashboard/_index.md

 # Billing Dashboard

-APIs that power the license, usage, and billing screens of the ACE web console.
+APIs that power the license, usage, and billing screens of the KubeDB Platform web console.
 They report on licensed users and their clusters, per-cluster licenses and licensed products, resource event histories, marketplace subscriptions, system-outage records, and month-by-month usage summaries (KubeDB, KubeStash, KubeVault, Voyager)